sunny-lan-coder/TaCN/README.md

 # Stuff currently in progress:
  1. Preparing to port to android:
-   - Porting to jsoup, which is supported for Android
    - Organizing code (separating UI and logic)

 # Issues: